Landskap

 Geology

 The bedrock here is mostly dominated by quartz slate, which is a type of rock derived from shale.
 Throughout the geological history ice and meltwater has shaped the natural landscapes we see here today.
 In general, hard, homogenous bedrock has greater resistance to weather and erosion and is therefore found in greater quantity in the mountains.
-The valleys, fjords, and other recesses were made where the bedrock was softer or where the ground’s surface was fractured, allowing ice and water to shape and erode the ground more.
+The valleys, fjords, and other recesses were made where the bedrock was softer or where the ground’s surface was fractured, allowing ice and water to shape and erode the ground.
 In Kvænangsbotn, there are faults like this to the southeast.
 One is near Njárbesjohka, the other north of Čeabetčearru/Halsfjellet.
 East of these faults, the rock is harder than in the western parts of the valley.
 Towards the end of the ice age the ice and large amounts of meltwater moved through Kvænangsdalen and eroded the bedrock, while also leaving loose materials such as clay, sand, gravel, and moraines in varying sizes.
 The water from the glaciers also brought loose materials that is left in rivers, lakes, or in the ocean.
-Slowly but surely, all this shaped the landscape we can see today.
+Slowly but surely, all this shaped the landscape we can enjoy today.

 Flora and fauna